 Customers receiving a quarterly bill have 30 days from the date the bill is issued to make the payment.
-We may apply interest to unpaid Urban Utilities charges.
-In accordance with clause 17.1 of the South East Queensland Customer Water and Wastewater Code:
+In line with s.53AT of the South-East Queensland Water (Distribution & Retail Restructuring) Act 2009 (Qld), we may apply interest on overdue charges, up to the maximum rate of interest set by s.133 Local Government Regulations 2012 (Qld).
+The maximum rate is set annually in April for the financial year to follow.
+In accordance with clause 17.1 of the South East Queensland Customer Water and Wastewater Code1: